- 1. Competitive Wages

 When stress is high at work, job satisfaction starts to dip and employee turnover starts to rise.
 One of the biggest drivers of stress in the workplace (especially remotely) is not having access to the right tools.

-Your sales experts can’t generate qualified leads without the right email finder tools or LinkedIn scraper and your marketers certainly can’t nurture them without a robust enterprise CRM.
-And what about project collaboration and communication?
+Your sales team can’t generate qualified leads without the right sales funnel, email finder tools, or LinkedIn scraper, and your marketers can’t nurture those leads without a robust enterprise CRM.
+And what about seamless project collaboration and communication?"

 Your remote and in-house team members need the right tools to collaborate and exchange information in real time, and they need department-specific tools to make their jobs easier and more efficient.